You are here

 Lilly Grant Initiative: Ministerial Excellence Fund FAQ

-We, the Rocky Mountain Synod (RMS) received a generous grant from the Lilly Endowment to launch Equip, Educate, Enact in January 2017.
+The Rocky Mountain Synod received a generous grant from the Lilly Endowment to launch Equip, Educate, Enact in January 2017.
 The grant helps us address some of the challenges we face with rostered ministers feeling isolated, which is made more significant when debt is present.
 One aspect of Equip, Educate, Enact is the Ministerial Excellence Fund, which encourages financial wellness both in rostered ministers and in congregations.
-The MEF is comprised of funds from the grant, as well as funds from generous congregations and individuals who recognize the connectedness we share, and that helping the welfare of others only increases our own welfare.
+The Ministerial Excellence Fund is comprised of funds from the grant, as well as funds from generous congregations and individuals who recognize the connectedness we share, and that helping the welfare of others only increases our own welfare.
 Fundraising for the Ministerial Excellence Fund is ongoing.

 - Who may apply for a grant from the Ministerial Excellence Fund?